Shim (band)

 Shim is a hard rock band fronted by former Sick Puppies lead vocalist Shimon Moore.
-The band formed after Moore's departure from Sick Puppies which he fronted from 1997-2014.
-On May 16, 2018, the band released their debut single "Hallelujah".
-Following the single, they made a debut performance at Rock on the Range on May 20, 2018.
-On September 14, 2018, the band released their eponymous debut album, SHIM.
+The band formed after Moore's departure from Sick Puppies which he fronted from 1997–2014.
+On 16 May 2018, the band released their debut single "Hallelujah".
+Following the single, they made a debut performance at Rock on the Range on 20 May 2018.
+On 14 September 2018, the band released their eponymous debut album, SHIM.
 Moore described the record as "definitely a solo record" when interviewed by Loudwire stating that most of the material was produced in his bedroom.
-On April 9, 2020 Shim had his first stream on Twitch as the Hollywood Rebellion.
+On 9 April 2020 Shim had his first stream on Twitch as the Hollywood Rebellion.